catseye/The-Dossier/article/Computer Games of Note.md

 *Very draft*

 These are my recollections of a number of computer games.
 "Computer" meaning "not video games nor text adventures".

-Please forgive the awkward title.
-This is a list of computer games, that are neither video games nor text adventure games, that I've played and enjoyed.

 Computer Games I've Played
 ------------------